ericdnbn/cnn-image-classifier-melanoma/README.md

 ### Recommendations

-I recommend that this model be used by medical professionals as part of the clinical diagnosis of skin lesions.
+- I recommend that this model be used by medical professionals as part of the clinical diagnosis of skin lesions.

-If a medical professional diagnoses a lesion as benign, I recommend that this model not be used, as their precision in making that diagnosis is more than 99%.
+- If a medical professional diagnoses a lesion as benign, I recommend that this model not be used, as their precision in making that diagnosis is more than 99%.

-If a medical professional diagnoses a lesion as malignant, I recommend that this model be used to confirm or reject that clinical diagnosis, as their precision in making that diagnosis is ~30%
+- If a medical professional diagnoses a lesion as malignant, I recommend that this model be used to confirm or reject that clinical diagnosis, as their precision in making that diagnosis is ~30%

-I recommend that this model be used to reduce the number of biopsies taken of benign lesions that were clinically diagnosed as malignant.
+- I recommend that this model be used to reduce the number of biopsies taken of benign lesions that were clinically diagnosed as malignant.

 ### Possible Next Steps

-- Round out the ISIC archive with more dermoscopic images of malignant skin lesions(basal cell carcinoma, squamous cell carcinmoa)
+- Get more dermoscopic images of those skin conditions in the archive that are underrepresented

+- Train a binary classifier that predicts only benign and malignant lesions

-- Create a classifier that can idneitfy specific lesions, not just the risk they pose(benign, malignant, unknown)
+- Train a multiclass classifier that predicts specific types of lesions